meizy/evernote-to-gdrive/README.md

 [![Python >=3.10](https://img.shields.io/pypi/pyversions/evernote-to-gdrive)](https://pypi.org/project/evernote-to-gdrive/)
 [![License: MIT](https://img.shields.io/badge/license-MIT-blue)](LICENSE)

-A migration tool that converts an [evernote-backup](https://github.com/vzhd1701/evernote-backup) `.enex` export into Google Drive or a local folder tree.
+A migration tool that converts an Evernote export into Google Drive or a local folder tree.
 Preserves your notebook and stack hierarchy, attachments, tags, timestamps, inter-note links, and web-clip fidelity.

 > **Not a sync tool.** Run it once to migrate, then you're done.